a-kapinos/bggn213/README.md

-# Bioinformatics Portfolio
+# Andrew Kapinos Bioinformatics Portfolio

-Introduction to Bioinformatics at UC San Diego, Fall 2021
+The following work was completed as part of the course entitled "BGGN 213: Introduction to Bioinformatics" at UC San Diego in Fall 2021.

 ## Contents: